August 15, 2025

 Volatile Organic Compounds (VOCs)

-VOCs come from cleaning products, new furniture, and paint.
-These chemicals cause headaches, dizziness, and breathing problems.
-New homes often have high VOC levels from construction materials.
+VOCs come from cleaning products, new paint, MDF furniture, vinyl flooring, and air fresheners.
+They cause headaches, dizziness, and breathing problems.
+New homes often have high VOC levels for the first 6–12 months.
+A simple VOC test kit flags whether you have a problem; the next step is identifying the source.

 Testing Cost: $100–$250